-The employee profile competencies will also be an integral part of the regular performance review process and will be reflected in your individual performance and development review (IPDR).
+The employee profile competencies will also be an integral part of the regular performance review process and will be reflected in your individual performance feedback and development meetings (PF&D).

-IPDR training sessions, materials and guidance documents will be updated to reflect the new competencies.
+PF&D training sessions, materials and guidance documents will be updated to reflect the new competencies.